 The government presented its self-assessment report on 8 September 2015 at the OGP Co-ordinating Board's meeting.
-A public comment period began on 12 September 2015.
+A sublic comment period became an 12 September 2015.
+However, public comment period began on 12 September 2015.
 However, the document did not receive any public comments.